ahmadajmi/rtl-article/README.md

 .text-right  { text-align: right; }
 ```

-The html above will not change as we write HTML for all languages, so the above `div` will be always be aligned to the left.
-But this is not what we want to do, we want to align it to the left in LTR and to the right in RTL.
+The `div` content will always align the content to the left as it takes the `text-left` class, but We need a way to dynamically change the `-left` part to `-right` for RTL.

 We can solve this issue by using some variables in HTMl like